jatinpathania/University_assignment_approval_system/README.md

-# TaskNet 🎓: Robust University Assignment Management System
+# TaskNet 🎓: University Assignment Management System

 TaskNet is a comprehensive, role-based web application designed to streamline the assignment submission and approval process within educational institutions.
 Built with Node.js, Express, MongoDB, and EJS, it features secure authentication, role-specific dashboards, and integrated cloud-based file management with Cloudinary.